jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Auto-Save: a toggle button that updates the auto-save state in the project service when pressed.
     - The toggle button's state reflects the project service's auto-save state.
 - The project service needs to be monitored for changes to update the button states.
+# MarkdownCode > components > body > editor
+- The editor component uses the monaco editor npm package to display markdown text.
+- When the editor is loaded, it retrieves the text from the project service and applies the theme, font, and font-size from the theme service.
+- The editor will reload the text whenever the project service triggers the 'content-changed' event.
+- The position-tracking service will move the editor to the specified line when the 'moveTo' event is raised.
+- The component subscribes to the theme service for changes and updates the editor options accordingly.
+- The component monitors various events on the monaco editor, such as model content changes, focus, blur, cursor position changes, and cursor selection changes.
+- The monaco editor always occupies all available space.
+# MarkdownCode > components > body > results view
+- Results-view component is positioned at the bottom of the main body.
+- Users can view results generated by registered transformers for the selected text block.
+- Tabs are placed at the top of the results view with a small size and tabBarStyle={{marginTop: 0}}.
+- Each transformer in the transformers list creates a tab with the transformer name as the title and key.
+- The tab content displays a results-view-tab component.
+- When a tab is selected, `positionTrackingService.setActiveTransformer(transformer)` is executed.
+- On initialization, the first tab is selected and `positionTrackingService.setActiveTransformer(transformer)` is called for the correct transformer.
+- Create a JSON structure for all the tabs with fields: key, label, children.
+- Assign the JSON structure to the items property.
+# MarkdownCode > services > position-tracking service
+- The position-tracking service is responsible for tracking the user's currently selected text-fragment and transformer.
+- The service keeps track of the currently selected line number, the text-fragment related to the selected line, the currently active transformer, and events monitoring changes in the selected text-fragment.
+- It provides methods for setting the currently selected line, clearing the selection, setting the active fragment, and setting the active transformer.
+- When setting the currently selected line, the service checks if the new value is different from the current selected line index.
+If it is, it retrieves the object at the line-index position and stores it as the new currently selected text-fragment.
+- The clear method sets the active fragment and current line to null.
+- The setActiveFragment method checks if the provided fragment is different from the currently active fragment.
+If it is, it retrieves the start line of the fragment and triggers a 'moveTo' event with the start line as the event data.
+- The setActiveTransformer method checks if the provided transformer is different from the currently active transformer.
+If it is, it sets the provided transformer as the active transformer and triggers a 'change' event with the transformer as the event data.
+# MarkdownCode > components > toolbar > home > build section
+- The build-section component contains actions for the build-service.
+- Buttons have icons instead of text.
+- Buttons have tooltips with detailed descriptions.
+- Actions in the build-section component include:
+  - "All" button: Renders all code for the project.
+    - Disabled when no fragment is out of date.
+    - Calls build-service.buildAll().
+  - "Code for active fragment" button: Renders code files for the active fragment.
+    - Disabled when the active fragment is not out of date.
+    - Calls build-service.buildFragment() with the active fragment.
+  - "Active fragment with active transformer" button: Renders the result for the active fragment and transformer.
+    - Disabled when there is no active fragment or active transformer.
+    - Calls build-service.runTransformer() with the active fragment and transformer.
+  - Separator with vertical type and height of 24px.
+  - "Debug" toggle button: Updates the debug state in the build-service.
+    - The button's state follows the build-service's debug state.
+  - "Run next" button: Continues rendering to the next transformer.
+    - Disabled when debug is not enabled.
+- Button disabled values are stored in the state for updating from event handlers.
+- Button states are initialized on load.
+- Event handlers are registered to monitor changes in the project-service and position-tracking service.
+- Event handlers are unregistered on unload.
+# MarkdownCode > services > build service
+- The build service is a global singleton that processes text fragments in the project service using a set of transformers.
+- To build the project, the service performs the following actions:
+  - It calls the `buildFragment` function for each text fragment in the project service's data list.
+- The `buildFragment` function calls the `runTransformer` function for every transformer in the cybertron service's list of entry points.
+- The `runTransformer` function asks the transformer to render its result asynchronously.
+- The debug property indicates if the build service is in debug mode or not.
+Its value is loaded from local storage upon creation and saved to local storage when updated.
+- The isBuilding property indicates if one of the build functions is currently running or not.
+# MarkdownCode > services > transformers > compress service
+- The compress service shortens a given text fragment.
+- It can be used to test if the system understands the fragment and as input for other processes.
+- The compress service is based on the transformer-base service.
+- The constructor parameters for the compress service are:
+  - name: 'compress'
+  - dependencies: ['constants']
+  - isJson: false
+- The build-message function takes a text fragment as input.
+- It returns a result in the form of a JSON array.
+- The result contains two elements:
+  - The first element has the role "system" and its content is the value of the constant resources.MarkdownCode_services_transformers_compress_service_0.
+  - The second element has the role "user" and its content is `text-fragment.lines.join('\n')`.
+- The build-message function also returns the text-fragment key as a separate array.
+# MarkdownCode > services > transformer-base service
+- The transformer-base service is a base class for transformers, providing a common interface and functionality.
+- The constructor of this service has several parameters:
+  - "name" represents the name of the transformer.
+  - "dependencies" is a list of transformer names.
+These names are replaced with the corresponding transformer objects from the cybertron-service's list.
+If a name is not found, an exception is raised.
+  - "isJson" determines whether the result values should be treated as JSON structures or regular text.
+  - "language" specifies the language in which the result data should be shown.
+If not provided, it defaults to 'markdown'.
+  - "temperature" is the temperature to use for the llm requests, with a default value of 0.
+- This service utilizes a result-cache-service (field: cache) to store results and track the build's status.
+  - The constructor parameters for the result-cache-service are:
+    - "transformer" set to "this".
+    - "dependencies" set to "this.dependencies".
+- The service includes the following functions:
+  - "render-result(pseudo)" is used to render a result for a given text fragment.
+  - "get-result(key)" retrieves an up-to-date result value for a specified key, utilizing the cache when possible.
+  - "calculateMaxTokens(inputTokens)" calculates the maximum tokens for the llm to optimize speed and cost.